mrpre/nginx-stream-ebpf-module/README.md

 [  5]   8.00-9.00   sec  7.76 GBytes  66.7 Gbits/sec
 ```
 The speed is very near to the direct mode(63 Gbits/sec)

+The patch I send still on developing with community discussion.
+I'm not sure whether it can be accepted but I will try my best because it's really useful.

 ```
 04:14:45 PM  CPU    %usr   %nice    %sys %iowait    %irq   %soft  %steal  %guest  %gnice   %idle